 Unlike children, adults don’t have the luxury of adjustable roller skate sizes, therefore selecting the right size becomes more important.

-In a similar fashion to children however, choosing either your normal size or one size higher is generally the best rule of thumb.
+In a similar fashion to children however, choosing either your normal size or one size higher – even if you are a half size – is generally the best rule of thumb.
 That being said, it’s always important to read the sizing specs of each individual skating brand, as they can have their own sizing factors that impact the final fit.
+Artistic and recreational skates come in black (men’s sizes) and white (women’s sizes) and generally they don’t come in half sizes.

 When visiting a professional roller skate fitter, novice skaters will often be advised to size up their shoes.
 The reason this advice is given is because the skate needs to be fitted without being too tight.
 Equally however, you won’t want it to sit too loosely either.

 To test out whether your skates are too snug or not, stand up and see where your toes sit — if they’re pressed against the end of the skates, they’re too small for you.
-However, if you have more than an inch or so of room at the ends of your skates, then they are too big.
+However, if you have more than an inch or so of room at the toe box and other end of your skates, then they are too big.

 Another element of sizing skates you’ll need to take into account is breaking in time.
 This is when the shoes become used to your specific foot shape and thus mould to it, which in turn gives a more comfortable experience.